interactive-cookbook/recipe-generation-model/README.md

 The generation model is a pretrained T5 model from huggingface which gets fine-tuned on amr-to-text generation.
 The code is based on and adapted from the scripts from the [amrlib library](https://github.com/bjascob/amrlib).

-The Readme contains information about
+The Readme contains basic information about
 * [Preparing data sets](https://github.com/interactive-cookbook/recipe-generation-model#data-set-preparation)
 * [Training the model](https://github.com/interactive-cookbook/recipe-generation-model#run-the-training)
 * [Generating texts](https://github.com/interactive-cookbook/recipe-generation-model#run-prediction)
-* and [evaluating](https://github.com/interactive-cookbook/recipe-generation-model#automatic-evaluation) the generated texts
+* and [Evaluating](https://github.com/interactive-cookbook/recipe-generation-model#automatic-evaluation) the generated texts
+More detailed information about each of the steps can be found in the Wiki.

 ## Requirements
 Tested with python 3.7 and 3.8 (and previously also with python 3.6 but huggingface evaluate library requires python 3.7) and the library versions listed in brackets below.